kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ### Changing a rider's race categories

 This can be done in the sign-on system, or by editing the racers spreadsheet.
+(See [A rider has changed their Category/Machine/Timing tags][Category Changes] for details.)
 If you edit the spreadsheet your changes will be lost if it is re-written by the sign-on system.
 Be careful with the spelling of category names, if they do not match, additional categories will be created.

 This may be done retrospectively, so if you're short of time, make a pen & paper note of the change, and worry about it after the race.

 ### Moving a rider between fast and slow groups

 As above, this can be done in the sign-on system or by editing the spreadsheet.
+(See [Moving a rider to a different race within a round
+][Race Reallocation] for details.)
 If done by editing the spreadsheet be sure to change the rider's EventCategory to match the destination race, otherwise CrossMgr will put them in their own start wave.

 ## During the race

+### If in doubt: Shoot video

 The golden rule for when things go wrong during the race is that **if in doubt, get someone to video the riders crossing the finish line** (as a continuous recording) with a phone or whatever.
 Have the race clock visible at some point in the recording so time indexes can be synced up later.

 If CrossMgrVideo is functioning, manually triggering it will achieve this in an easier to process way.

-### Tags aren't reading...
+### Tags aren't reading

-Yellow times on the [Results][] page are extrapolated times.  **If everything is yellow, it means that tags are not being read!**
+Yellow times on the [Results][] page are extrapolated times.  **If everything is coming up yellow, it means that tags are not being read!**

-#### For a specific rider
+#### For a specific rider...

-Check RiderDetail.
+Check [RiderDetail][].
 Does the rider exist?
 (If not, check the sign-on sheet.)

 Check the list of lap times...

-If times are being recorded, but filtered:
+##### If times are being recorded, but filtered:

 - Check the **minimum possible lap time** (see [Properties/Race Options][Race Options])
 - If spurious reads are being accumulated, search the area around the finish line for spare tags/helmets/bikes.
 Ensure that unclaimed tags are in the RF-blocking bag.
 - If the track layout means that riders pass close to the finish line on the far section of the track (eg. Stourport, occasionally Lancaster), their tags may be picked up twice.
 This is not a problem when they pass through the finish line first (eg. anticlockwise at Stourport), as the **minimum possible lap time** filtering will ignore the subsequent read.
 In the other direction, however, it can cause chaos with inconsistent lap times.
 The only real solution (other than spending a lot of time inspecting video) is to reduce the performace of the offending RFID aerial.
 (We've found that using the desktop aerial facing **upwards** at the trackside gives a range of about 3 metres horizontally, which works as a near-side aerial at Stourport.)

-If times are not being recorded, check CrossMgrImpinj:
+##### If times are not being recorded, check CrossMgrImpinj:

 Are their tags being read?|Resolution
 :----|:---------
 Yes|Check the rider's details in the sign-on sheet - are the 'Tag' field(s) correct?
 No|Probably a dodgy, badly positioned or missing tag.
-(Has the rider removed a hood or fairing?)
+(Has the rider removed a hood or fairing with the tags attached?)
 Enter the rider's times manually until the end of the race.
 Yes, but it's the wrong number|You can change this in the sign-on sheet and it will be applied retrospectively.
 The tag is listed as 'stray'|A tag with the rider's number is within range of the RFID aerials and has been for some time.
 Remove it from the area or place it in the RF-blocking bag.
 The tag is being 'skipped'|As above.
 Can also be a symptom of the tag reader's clock drifting into the future with respect to the computer's.
 Try pressing 'reset' in CrossMgrImpinj.
 If this solves the problem, you have a clock drift issue, try enabling "**Recalculate clock offset as tag reads are reported**" or setting "**Repeat Seconds**" to zero in CrossMgrImpinj's Advanced settings.

-#### For everyone
+#### For everyone...

 Check there are riders in the race.
 There could be a problem with the sign-on sheet.